-In 2015 one of the world’s largest consumer packaged goods company (henceforth referred to as “CPG”) approached Bindy with a problem.
-They reached an agreement with a major quick service restaurant group (henceforth referred to as “QSR”) to have their products listed at 3,200 restaurants.
+One of the world’s largest consumer packaged goods company (henceforth referred to as “CPG”) approached Bindy with a problem.
+They had reached an agreement with a major quick service restaurant group (henceforth referred to as “QSR”) to have their products listed at 3,200 restaurants.
 The CPG would display their products in place of a key competitor’s products.
 They needed to manage a merchandising conversion at 3,200 restaurants, in a matter of weeks.

 How could they collect information at store level ahead of time, implement the conversion, and then inspect all stores again when done?
 How could they ensure that every store got converted and every merchandising activity took place, in time, in full, in all locations?